 We embarked on several bush walks marvelling at the colourful flora along the paths.

 The resilience of the trees who have survived bush fires is impressive.
 Here a picture of a living tree.

 Grass Trees are the first ones showing green after a bush fire.
-When you buy one of these plants for your garden, you can read on the instructions that they "benefit from burning off occasionally".
-A Gass Tree can be seen on the Australian $2 coin.
+When you buy one of these plants for your garden, the instructions indicate that they "benefit from burning off occasionally".
+A Grass Tree can be seen on the Australian $2 coin.